OpenBB-finance/OpenBB/CONTRIBUTING.md

 | `docker` | Docker-related work | Add/improve docker
 | `help wanted` | Extra attention is needed | When a contributor needs help
 | `do not merge` | Label to prevent pull request merge | When PR is not ready to be merged just yet

+## Review Process

+As soon as the Pull Request is opened, our repository has a specific set of github actions that will not only run linters on the branch just pushed, but also run pytest on it.
+This allows for another layer of safety on the code developed.

+In addition, our team is known for performing `diligent` code reviews.
+This not only allows us to reduce the amount of iterations on that code and have it to be more future proof, but also allows the developer to learn/improve his coding skills.
+Often in the past the reviewers have suggested better coding practices, e.g. using `1_000_000` instead of `1000000` for better visibility, or suggesting an optimization improvement.